 What Is Prematurity?

-When a baby is born more than three weeks earlier than the predicted due date, that baby is called "premature."
-Premature babies (preemies) have not grown and developed as much as they should have before birth.
+Babies born more than 3 weeks earlier than their expected due date are called "premature."
+Premature babies (preemies) didn't have enough time to grow and develop as much as they should have before birth.

 Why Was My Baby Born Early?